 In many jurisdictions, like Maryland and Virginia, one or two places tend to be the preferred stop for plaintiffs’ lawyers for personal injury lawsuits.

-definitely some truth to this, especially in places like Maryland where one or two places tend to be the preferred stop for personal injury lawsuits.
-However, to understand the concept of “forum shopping,” you have to understand the concept of a “forum” in the first place, which entails knowing the difference between personal jurisdiction and venue.
+To better understand “forum shopping,” you have to understand the concept of a “forum” in the first place, which requires an understanding of the difference between personal jurisdiction and venue.

 Personal Jurisdiction and Personal Injury

 In personal injury cases, personal jurisdiction only matters for the defendant.
 The American justice system allows the plaintiff to choose his or her forum, meaning that they can submit to the jurisdiction of any forum so long as that forum also has personal jurisdiction over the defendant.

 This is where the notion of “forum shopping” comes into play and venue v. jurisdiction.
 A plaintiff will obviously pick the forum they feel is most strategically beneficial for their case.

 Take a slight variation on our example above: say you were injured in a car accident by someone who was a Maryland resident but also had substantial business contacts in Oklahoma.
 Even though you could sue in Oklahoma, you would probably sue them in Maryland because of convenience, especially if your comparison of jurisdictions led you to believe you think you would get a better shake in Maryland.

 - Is forum shopping a bad thing?